-A thought-provoking duet that uses contemporary dance and comedy to explore the relationship between one man’s struggle between his outward-facing persona and his inner-battle with depression.
+A thought-provoking short film that uses contemporary dance and comedy to explore one man’s struggle between his outward-facing persona and his inner-battle with depression.

 Sandrine began her training at the C.N.S.M.D. de Lyon (Fr), then continued her studies in Germany with the D.A.N.C.E. programme lead by W. Forsythe, W. McGregor, A. Preljocaj and F. Flamand and graduated from the Palucca Hochshule für Tanz in 2010 with a Master's Degree.